antoan291/API-Profiles/README.md

 # API-Profiles
-React project with import from jsonplaceholder with like and delete button.
+React project importing profiles from jsonplaceholder with like and delete button.